robang74/redfishos/README.md

 > ### :warning: WARNING
 >
 > For its own P2P nature, there is no way to grant that the image downloaded is the original one unless you have a couple of strong hashes based on different algorithms of the original image that allow you to check such a download within a reasonable range of security.
-By the way, the same applies for every download from an untrusted web site (no https, ssl off-loading, man-in-the-middle), and sometimes also for those in https that have been hacked.
+By the way, the same applies for every download from an untrusted website (no https, ssl off-loading, man-in-the-middle), and sometimes also for those in https that have been hacked.
 As you can imagine, this implies almost every piece of software that we are currently running on our system.
 Hence, IT is an act of trust (demanding computation and sharing data) as much as any other religion...
 LOL.

 * [Sailfish OS older versions images](https://github.com/robang74/sailfish-os-torrents/tree/main) - A list of torrents files that might provide older SailFish OS images.